BNNR

 YAML

-Multi-label classification: python -m bnnr train with built-in datasets (cifar10, mnist, imagefolder, …) always uses single-label heads and CrossEntropyLoss.
+Multi-label classification: python -m bnnr train with built-in datasets (mnist, fashion_mnist, cifar10, stl10, imagefolder, …) always uses single-label heads and CrossEntropyLoss.
 Putting task: multilabel in YAML does not switch the CLI to multi-label.
 Use the Python API (task="multilabel", SimpleTorchAdapter(multilabel=True), BCEWithLogitsLoss) or examples/multilabel/multilabel_demo.py — see Configuration, Golden Path, CLI Reference, and Examples Guide.

-Object detection: BNNR v0.2.6+ on PyPI supports object detection with task="detection".
+Object detection: BNNR supports object detection with task="detection".
 Use DetectionAdapter (torchvision) or UltralyticsDetectionAdapter (YOLOv8) as your model adapter, with bbox-aware augmentations and mAP metrics.
 Detection requires the Python API — see Detection for the full guide and Examples Guide for ready-to-run scripts.

 Run with dashboard enabled (--with-dashboard is default):